Sean-Bradley/SNMPWALK2ZABBIX/README.md

 Create a Zabbix template from an SNMPWALK response.

-**NOTE** that this will **NOT** create a fully featured all bells and whistles perfect template exactly for your needs.
-You will need to edit the result to make it exactly whatever you want it to be.

-Remember, you got it for free, and it comes with no support or warranty.
+> **NOTE** that this script will **NOT** automatically create a fully featured all bells and whistles perfect template exactly for your needs.
+It blindly reads the `snmpwalk` response and tries to create items and discovery rules from what ever it gets back.
+You will need to edit the result to make it exactly whatever you need it to be.
+The script comes with no support or warranty.
 Read the [license](LICENSE).

 ## Requirements

-- Linux (Tested on Debian GNU/Linux 11 (bullseye))
+- Linux (Tested on Debian 11 and Ubuntu 20.04)
 - Python3 (use `python3 -V` to check)
 - SNMP (uses SNMPv2 to query)
 - SNMP-MIBS-Downloader, plus any other custom or proprietary MIBs you may want to use.
 It will use the MIB descriptions of OIDs as it generates the templates items and discovery rules.
-- A working SNMP device that responds to a `snmpwalk` command
+- A working SNMP device that responds to an `snmpwalk` command
 - Final template is **Zabbix 6 LTS** compatible

 ## Download